 October 30, 2020

 Las Vegas can be crazy.
 For an out-of-towner, the lights, the fun, the casinos, and the parties might combine to make it the vacation of a lifetime.
 But us locals have to deal with real-world issues like bills to pay, work to do, and...bugs.
-If you’re anything like most Vegas residents, you’ve got no shortage of bugs on your property.
-Along with these nuisances, there may be one or two dangerous pests, like black widow spiders.
+If you’re anything like most Las Vegas residents, you’ve got no shortage of bugs on your property.
+Along with these nuisances, there may be one or two dangerous pest spiders, like black widow spiders.

 Black Widows In Las Vegas, NV